BMaxV/nestingdict/README.md

 # nestingdict
 An easily nesting dict.

+Eh.
+I realized that this method creates the keys but can't destroy them again, in a simple check.
+So this whole thing is pointless. :/

 I needed a container for message passing.
 I wanted it to easily nest and clean up, for easy debugging, probably not so much for performance.
 This is what I pieced together.
 It basically works like an easy to manage file system:

  - you can write to any nesting without creating the keys explicitly: